gravitational/teleport/docs/4.1/admin-guide.md

 * Teleport clients [`tsh`](cli-docs.md#tsh) for users and [`tctl`](cli-docs.md#tctl) for admins may not be compatible

 As an extra precaution you might want to backup your application prior to upgrading.
-We provide more instructions in [Backup before updading](#backup-before-upgrading).
+We provide more instructions in [Backup before upgrading](#backup-before-upgrading).

 !!! warning "Upgrading to Teleport 4.0+":
     Teleport 4.0+ switched to GRPC and HTTP/2 as an API protocol.
 The HTTP/2 spec bans